-3. Now it is time to figure out what is the most popular item others your age would like to purchase.
+3. A suggested class activity is for each individual to figure out what is the most popular item others your age would like to purchase.
 Every year, it seems to be something different and so popular that it is difficult to buy because they sell out.
 Many years ago it was the Cabbage Patch Doll, then it was Beanie Babies, a couple of years ago it was the Wii, and then the iPad.
-What do you think will be the IT item this year?
+What do you think will be the item this year?
 You can survey the students in your class or do a search on the Internet.
-You may get multiple answers!
-Ask your parents what was the IT item when they were your age.

-4. After deciding what the most popular item for students your age, you will go to the Internet and create a QR code for the item.
-You will want to find a site that has a description of the item and shows where you can purchase it as well as the price.
+4. Decide on the item you feel is the most desired and locate a site that has a description of the item and shows where you can purchase it as well as the price.
 You may have to create one or more QR codes.
 Take a photo or screenshot of your QR code (s).

-Get 100% on this 3-question knowledge check below!
+Get 100% on this Three-Question Knowledge Check below!

 Completing this Quest